Popular Destinations

 Bottom line

 Negotiation works occasionally with the right framing for the right kind of trip.
-For everything else, the verified 18+ inventory is faster and more reliable than the negotiation route.
-Most under-21 travelers should default to the 18+ directory and reserve the negotiation playbook for the rare case where a specific 21+ chain is genuinely irreplaceable.
+For everything else, the 18+ hotel list is faster and more reliable.
+Default to the 18+ directory.
+Save the negotiation playbook for the rare case where a specific 21+ chain is genuinely irreplaceable.

 Kevin Wang